babowsk1/tvm/README.md

 ## Abstract

-The aim of this text is to provide a description of the Telegram Open Network Virtual Machine (TON VM or TVM), used to execute smart contracts in the TON Blockchain.
+The aim of this text is to provide a description of the Threaded Open Network Virtual Machine (TON VM or TVM), used to execute smart contracts in the TON Blockchain.

 ## Introduction

-The primary purpose of the Telegram Open Network Virtual Machine (TON VM or TVM) is to execute smart-contract code in the TON Blockchain.
+The primary purpose of the Threaded Open Network Virtual Machine (TON VM or TVM) is to execute smart-contract code in the TON Blockchain.
 TVM must support all operations required to parse incoming messages and persistent data, and to create new messages and modify persistent data.

 Additionally, TVM must meet the following requirements: